 If the target company has major shareholders, a tender offer agreement is often concluded between the tender offeror and the major shareholders whereby they agree that if the tender offeror conducts a tender offer for the target company's shares under certain conditions, the major shareholders will tender their shares and will not withdraw the tender.
 If there are no such major shareholders, a tender offer agreement would be entered into between the tender offeror and the target company, providing conditions to commence the tender offer.
-According to the Japanese Financial Services Agency's guidelines on tender offers, if a tender offer agreement is executed, the main terms and conditions of the agreement must be stated in the tender offer statement and the public notice of commencement (see Section II.iii for details of what is generally stipulated in a tender offer agreement).
+According to the FSA's disclosure guidelines on tender offers (the TO Disclosure Guidelines) issued in October 2024, if a tender offer agreement is executed, the main terms and conditions of the agreement must be stated in the tender offer statement.